 I saw the first visuals of Prague in M F Hussain’s film ‘Meenaxi – A Tale of Three Cities’.
 Where Prague along with Jaisalmer and my current home Hyderabad forms the backdrop of a painting a story.

 From the time I saw the film, I wanted to see Prague.
-As luck would have it, it was my first port of landing for European Quartet trip.
-Making it the city that created first impressions of the region.
+As luck would have it, it was my first port of landing for the European Quartet trip.
+Making it the city that created the first impressions of the region.

 What makes Prague unique is the fact that this old city has never faced any destruction.
-Despite being in central Europe and despite Europe having seen two world wars in last century.
+Despite being in central Europe and despite Europe having seen two world wars in the last century.
 This means that this city has evolved over a period of time, gradually, absorbing the ethos of all eras that it has seen.
 Making changes and adjustments for the new things while keeping the aura of a medieval city.
-It had the honor of being the imperial capital of Holy Roman Empire during the 14th century.
+It had the honor of being the imperial capital of the Holy Roman Empire during the 14th century.
 People here believe Prague is the center of Europe.

 Prague Old town

 Musicians and other performing artists entertain you at various tourist attractions, making the cultural ethos of the place come alive.
-Best way to establish a relationship with the city though is by walking around it, and most parts of it allow you to walk comfortably.
+The best way to establish a relationship with the city though is by walking around it, and most parts of it allow you to walk comfortably.
 If nightlife is what appeals to you, go out and see the action around midnight, when a part of the city comes alive.